apaleyes/arduino-advent-calendar/README.md

 4. 31 220 ohm resistors
 5. Real time clock module DS1338
 6. Lots of jumper wires
-7. 3 breadboards - one for shift registeres, two for leds
+7. 3 breadboards - one for shift registers, two for leds

 Credits:
 * Circuit is pretty much taken from here: https://www.arduino.cc/en/Tutorial/ShiftOut, and then extended to 31 led.